 Washington Suspended Drivers License

 Driving is a privilege that can be taken away in the blink of an eye.
-While making a minor mistake behind the wheel is usually forgiven, the Washington traffic courts punish Habitual Traffic Violators or dangerous drivers seriously.
-Read what causes a suspended license in Washington and what you can do to earn it back.
+While making a minor mistake behind the wheel is usually forgiven, the Washington traffic courts seriously punish Habitual Traffic Violators or dangerous drivers.
+Read what causes a suspended license in Washington and how to earn it back.

 What Does License Suspension Mean?